gabibdods/ConfinedandUnbound/README.md

 ### 3D-to-2D Spatial Design

-- Preserved gameplay logic and spatial navigation by carefully studying and mapping each 3D scene into a functional 2D environment.
+- Preserved gameplay logic and spatial navigation by carefully studying and mapping each 3D scene into a functional 2D environment

 ### Boss AI Recreation

-- Without access to original code, recreated AI patterns using frame-by-frame video analysis and scripted behavior trees.
+- Without access to original code, recreated AI patterns using frame-by-frame video analysis and scripted behavior trees

 ---